scripthookvdotnet/scripthookvdotnet/README.md

 ## Installation
 * Extract all the files except for .txt and .xml files from the zip file into your game folder.
     * The XML files are provided solely as API documentation for script developers.
-The .pdb files are not mandatory to run ScriptHookVDotNet as they are provided for easier diagnosing.
+The .pdb files are not mandatory to run ScriptHookVDotNet, but they are provided for easier diagnosing.

 ## Contributing